 The rim is constructed from stacked octagons of Bolivian Rosewood turned on a machine lathe and fitted with a spun brass Dobson tone ring.
 The rim is trimmed with ebony.

 My neck construction is two piece book-matched Bolivian Rosewood and glued with Gorilla waterproof glue.
+There is a two-way adjustment rod which is accessed from the heel.
 I epoxy 1/4″ 20 stainless threaded rod into drilled and tapped holes in the neck heel and bolt the rim to the neck.
-The tension ring recess is minimal.
 The neck heel seats perfectly thanks to a jig I built for sanding it true and with exactly 3 degrees of back tilt.
-This Rosewood is certified sustainable and tree farm grown in Bolivia.
 As you can see from the photos it has a rich brown color with lighter and darker tones.
 I finish it to 1200 grit and seal it with tung oil sealer.
 It is smooth as glass.
 I do not use glossy finishes and find that the hand rubbed tung oil seals the wood but lets your hand feel it as though it was bare wood.
 On old well used banjos the shiny finish is inevitably worn off and they feel wonderful.
 My banjos start there but are sealed.

 I drill and tap a polished 1/2″ diameter solid brass rod as a single co-ordinator rod from the lower rim bolt to the tail bolt which is also 1/4″ threaded stainless.
 Tailpiece is an integral set screw design drilled and tapped into the tension ring.